oskariorg/oskari-docs/community/gallery/sitowise.md

 ---
-title:  Sitowise with different offerings
+title:  Sitowise hosts and develops Oskari
-description: We firmly believe in Oskari!
+description: Oskari is easy to take into use and it is very user friendly.
+We have over 10 projects where we develop Oskari in one way or another
 date: 2020-04-14
 image: /images/gallery/privateroads.png
 ---